Numigi/odoo-project-addons/project_milestone_enhanced/README.rst

 Copied tasks are linked to the copied milestones when duplicating a project.

-Add the field active on milestones and a button is displayed on form view
+Add the field "active" on milestones and a button is displayed on form view

+Add the field "active toggle" on milestones which store last value of field "active" using button active in milestone form view
+If value of field "active toggle" is False, when a project is disabled or field Use milestones is disabled, when they are reactivated, milestones stay inactive

 When a milestone has his project modified, all his associated tasks not associated to this new project are dissociated.

-when a project change field "Use milestones", milestones are set to same value.
+when a project change field "Use milestones", milestones are set to same value if field "active toggle" is set to True.

-When a project is (de)activated, milestones too.
+When a project is (de)activated, milestones too if field "active toggle" is set to True.

 Overview
 --------